Films@59 Increases Productivity, Enhances Collaboration with ISIS

 Media Composer editing suite

-Today’s post production industry faces many substantial challenges—from budget cuts to managing an ever-increasing amount of footage generated by a wide array of cameras.
+Today’s post-production industry faces many substantial challenges—from constant pressure for operational efficiency to managing an ever-increasing amount of footage generated by a wide array of cameras.
 Post production houses need storage and editing solutions that not only provide the flexibility and adaptability necessary to increase the volume of work, but minimize the amount of time doing it.

 Media storage has become a key player in helping to meet that challenge, emerging from the back room to take an increasingly prominent position in maximizing ROI.

 Keeping balance sheets on an even keel by attracting new customers and ensuring current customers keep coming back is now tantamount to the success of companies like U.K.-based Films@59.
-That’s why the post production house not only signed up earlier this year to become a beta test site vendor for the new affordable Avid ISIS 5000 advanced storage system, but went on to become one of its early customers.
+That’s why the post-production house signed up to become a beta test site vendor for a new Avid ISIS shared storage system.

 New Storage Solution Put to the Test

-Winner of the Best Children’s Series trophy at the 2010 British Animation Awards for Shaun the Sheep: Ewe've Been Framed, an Aardman production, Films@59 was hesitant at first to move its core series and long-form programming to the new solution.
+Films@59 has enjoyed tremendous success in recent years, with accolades that include winning Best Children’s Series at the 2010 British Animation Awards for Shaun the Sheep: Ewe've Been Framed.
+So understandably, the studio was at first hesitant to move its core series and long-form programming to a new workflow.

-But Ian Burling, head of technical services at Films@59, elected to move ahead readily, starting with shorter jobs for which they had been using a non-Avid solution—Final Cut Pro—to test the technology itself, as well as one of its primary benefits—interoperability.
+But Ian Burling, head of technical services at Films@59, elected to move ahead readily, starting with shorter jobs for which they had been using a non-Avid solution—Final Cut Pro—to test the technology itself, as well as the interoperability of the system.

-Passing with flying colors, ISIS 5000 brought Media Composer and Final Cut Pro together with unprecedented ease, demonstrating its ability to serve as a single source of storage for any customer, no matter what editing systems they’re using.
+ISIS passed with flying colors, bringing Media Composer and Final Cut Pro together with unprecedented ease.
+ISIS demonstrated its ability to serve as a single source of storage for any customer, no matter what editing systems they’re using.
+And not only did ISIS prove valuable in terms of interoperability, it provided Films@59 with the most powerful and flexible storage solution in the industry.

 Doing Key Things Very Well